SuperGuide

 Low Income Superannuation Tax Offset (LISTO): Tax offset to ensure low?income earners don’t pay more tax on their super contributions than on their take-home pay.
 Eligible low-income earners receive a super contribution of up to $500.

 Low and Middle Income Tax Offset (LMITO): Temporary tax offset introduced in the 2018 Federal Budget providing tax relief for eligible low and middle-income earners.
-Currently due to end 30 June 2022.
+Ended on 30 June 2022.

 Low Income Tax Offset (LITO): Automatic tax offset applied by the ATO to the tax liabilities of low-income earners.
 Can only be used to reduce tax payable and not to generate a tax refund.